Lupin III: Part IV

 The notion that Cleopatra had numerous lovers is a myth.
 She had only two lovers that we know of for sure: Caesar and Antony.
 She had been with Antony for 11 years until their deaths.
 And even if Caesar was not the father of Caesarion (personally, I don't believe that he was), it's still nowhere near being fickle.

 Plutarch says that before she met Caesar, she also seduced Pompey's eldest son.
 Most historians dismiss it as mere gossip, but it's not beyond the realm of possibility.
 When the Civil War between Pompey and Caesar broke out, Cleopatra placed her money on Pompey.
-When his son arrived in Egypt in 49 BCE, she may have slept with him to ingratiate herself to future losersvictors.
+When his son arrived in Egypt in 49 BC, she may have slept with him to ingratiate herself to future losersvictors.
 We can't know for sure, obviously.

 "Whether we like it or not, Cleopatra was not really that important.
 Her world was one utterly dominated by Rome, in which her kingdom had at best a precarious independence.
 She was a queen, and controlled an Egypt that was wealthy and by ancient standards densely populated.
 Yet it was a Roman client kingdom and never fully independent.
 Egypt was the largest, and in many ways the most important, of Rome's subordinate allies, but it was always subordinate, and its power was dwarfed by that of the Roman Republic.
 Cleopatra only became queen because her father was placed back in power by a Roman army.
 Even after that, she would have been dead or exiled by her early twenties were it not for Caesar's intervention.